Mature Masculine

 Exploring the Body

 The Addict uses his body without knowing it.
 He pushes through pain signals, ignores fatigue, treats the body as a machine.
-The Hermit disconnects from his body, living in his head, barely aware of physical sensation.
+The Hermit disconnects from his body, living in his head, unaware of physical sensation.
 The Mature Lover inhabits his body with awareness and care.

 Exploring the body includes: